mrhavens/openmaint_docker/README.md

 docker exec -it $CONTAINER_ID /bin/bash
 ```

+You are now inside the Tomcat Docker container.
 Next, set the old password and your desired new password to the following system variable names.
 For example:

 ```
 OLD_PASSWORD=password